William Kelly (artist): Humanism

 Kelly manifested humanist ideals in his imagery; for example working five years on an installation The Peace Project, in reaction to the Hoddle Street massacre which he exhibited in 1993 in both Melbourne and Boston, Massachusetts, and which received the Australian Violence Prevention Award.
 His work was exhibited in over 20 countries and, invited to Guernica in the mid-1990s, he visited annually to attend the commemoration of the bombing immortalised by Picasso in his 1937 work, and in 2001, Kelly was commissioned to engage younger people in the commemoration with his The Plaza of Fire and Light a temporary installation using candles surrounding a central bonfire, hailed by Basque artist and historian Alex Carrascosa as re-igniting "the fire of memory."
 Kelly's work traveled in group exhibitions throughout Europe and South Africa (representing Australia in the Dialogue Among Civilizations International Print Portfolio organised to coincide with the cultural activities of the 2010 FIFA World Cup).

 Kelly edited an anthology, Violence to Nonviolence: Individual Perspectives, Communal Voices, poems, essays and short stories by Australian and international contributors renouncing violence, and which was published in 1994 and reprinted.
 His artwork has also appeared in other books, such as Cultures of Crime and Violence: The Australian Experience and in Cook and Bessant's Women's Encounters with Violence.
 Kelly's artworks are reproduced in publications worldwide and are represented in over 40 public and corporate collections.

 In 2000 Kelly founded the Archive of Humanist Art, with prints and drawings of artists from all over the world that address humanist concerns.
 The projects have been linked to the Basque Country, Spain; Robben Island, site of the prison that once held Nelson Mandela; the Republic of Georgia and Northern Ireland.
-Mark Street in 2020 released Can Art Stop a Bullet?, a feature documentary on Kelly's life, work in the peace movement, and travels.

 In 2003 Kelly edited a volume Art and Humanist Ideals: Contemporary Perspectives, images in which are drawings, works of poster collectives and photographs by Judith Joy Ross and Nick Ut, and other material from the Archive of Humanist Art.
 Quintessential humanist texts are included (by Thomas Mann, Paul Tillich, Herbert Read) while contemporary contributors include Suzi Gablik, Gunter Grass, Vaclav Havel, Philippa Hobbs, Douglas Kellner, Lucy R. Lippard, Elizabeth Rankin, Barry Schwartz, and Nigel Spivey.

+Mark Street in 2020 released Can Art Stop a Bullet?, a feature documentary on Kelly's life, work in the peace movement, and travels.